6exagon/manybusesaway/README.md

 <https://6exagon.github.io/manybusesaway>

-A tracker website for riding every bus of King County Metro, Sound Transit, Everett Transit, Community Transit, Pierce Transit, Intercity Transit, Kitsap Transit, Skagit Transit, Whatcom Transportation Authority, Lewis County Transit, Central Transit, and Pacific Transit (transit agencies of Washington State, in ten counties surrounding Seattle).
+A tracker website for riding every bus of King County Metro, Sound Transit, Everett Transit, Community Transit, Pierce Transit, Intercity Transit, Kitsap Transit, Skagit Transit, Whatcom Transportation Authority, Lewis County Transit, Pacific Transit, Grays Harbor Transit, and Central Transit (transit agencies of Washington State, in eleven counties surrounding Seattle).

 This project takes its name from [OneBusAway](https://onebusaway.org), an app/website serving real-time bus tracking data used _extensively_ in planning journeys in advance and in real time, without which this project would have been impossible.